eranharel/memcached-java-clients-benchmark/README.md

 - Memcacahed instance runs on localhost port 11211
 - X threads use the clients to execute set followed by a get in async mode where possible.
 - When Y iterations are complete (and the commands returned) a test iteration completes
+- Clients all use the binary protocol, and default transcoders

+## TODO
+- Test on remote memcached
+- Test cluster
+- Test with various thread counts

 ## Test Result
 ### 32 threads